awesome-astra/docs/docs/pages/tools/notebooks/datastax-studio.md

     ```bash
     Studio is now running at: http://127.0.0.1:9091
     ```
-2. You may now use to the localhost URL provided in your terminal or command line to navigate to the DataStax Studio UI.
+2. You may now use the `localhost` URL provided in your terminal or command line to navigate to the DataStax Studio UI.
 This should look something like this:
 <img src="https://awesome-astra.github.io/docs/img/datastaxstudio/01_getting_started.png"  />

 3. For this example, we will use the **Getting Started with Astra** notebook.
 A notebook is essentially a workspace used to visualize queries from your database, test and run different commands, and more.
 <img src="https://awesome-astra.github.io/docs/img/datastaxstudio/02_astra_tile.png"  />

 4. On the top right corner of the notebook, click `default localhost` and then `Add Connection` to configure a new connection for the notebook.
 <img src="https://awesome-astra.github.io/docs/img/datastaxstudio/03_add_connection.png"  />

 5. A screen should appear with the options `Standard Connection` and `Astra Connection`.
 For this example, you will select `Astra Connection`.
 <img src="https://awesome-astra.github.io/docs/img/datastaxstudio/04_create_connection.png"  />

 6. Here, you will need the credentials that you gathered in the **Astra Prerequisites**.